The Great Resignation is affecting almost every single company, which is causing a decrease in productivity and an increase in employee stress.

 - Have HR complete an external salary review of the position and its responsibilities

-- Offer employees their current job (or a new title if that is revealed) at the new market rate
+- Offer employees their current job (or a new title if necessary) at the new market rate

-This method can help employees understand that you have gone to bat for them to make sure they are paid market value for their skills.
-They will feel more appreciated and valued for everything they’ve done.
+This method can help employees understand that you are championing for them to ensure they are paid market value for their skills.
+They will feel more appreciated and valued for everything they’ve accomplished.

-Paying employees more will affect your salary budget.
-That is true.
+Naturally, paying employees more will affect your salary budget.

-However, continuing to pay more for new employees rather than promote and give raises to existing employees is likely costing more in the long run.
+However, continuing to compensate higher for new employees rather than promote and distribute raises is likely to cost more in the long run.

-With an average annual salary of $51,000, an average new-employee salary increase of 15% and average replacement costs of three times the salary, each “average” employee that leaves will cost the company $160,000.
-Now multiply that by 50, 100 or even 1,000 employees, and those costs quickly become monumental.
+With an average annual salary of $51,000, a typical new-employee salary increase of 15%, and average replacement costs of three times the salary, each employee that leaves will cost the company $160,000.
+Multiply that by 50, 100, or even 1,000 for each new employee, and those costs quickly become monumental.